-The Alabama Rivers Alliance was formed out of the efforts of its predecessor – the Alabama State Rivers Coalition.
-The Alabama State Rivers Coalition was formed in 1993 and led by the Cahaba River Society, Alabama Chapter of the Sierra Club, Lake Watch of Lake Martin, Alabama Citizen Action, Friends of the Locust Fork River, and Alabama Environmental Council.
+In 1993, the Alabama State Rivers Coalition was created as a union of visionary organizations with a common goal: to protect the lifeblood of Alabama: her rivers.
+Leading the charge were environmental stalwarts like Cahaba River Society, Alabama Chapter of the Sierra Club, Lake Watch of Lake Martin, Alabama Citizen Action, Friends of the Locust Fork River, and the Alabama Environmental Council.

-- Assisted in building, uniting, and supporting more than 70 grassroots watershed organizations throughout the state.
+- Assisted in building, uniting, and supporting more than 100 grassroots watershed organizations throughout the state.

 - Worked with multiple stakeholders to designate some of Alabama’s most ecologically significant rivers and streams as “Outstanding Alabama Waters.”

-- Working with the Upper Chattahoochee Riverkeeper and other partners, formed the Tristate Conservation Coalition to protect downstream and in-stream interests throughout the water negotiations between Alabama, Georgia, and Florida.
+- Working with the Upper Chattahoochee Riverkeeper and other partners, formed the Tristate Conservation Coalition to protect downstream and in-stream interests throughout the early water negotiations between Alabama, Georgia, and Florida.